SerotoninApp/Serotonin/README.md

 To use this app, you need to be on a supported version (mentioned above), and have [TrollStore](https://github.com/opa334/TrollStore/) installed.
 You can follow [this guide](https://ios.cfw.guide/installing-trollstore/) to install it on your device.
 Please note that this tool doesn't support iOS 17.0 despite of it having TrollStore.

 1. Download and install [Bootstrap from RootHide](https://github.com/RootHide/Bootstrap)
-2. Download the `.tipa` file from latest release of this repository
+2. Download the `.tipa` file from the [latest release](https://github.com/hrtowii/Serotonin/releases/latest)
-3. Open the downloaded file in TrollStore
+3. Install the downloaded file in TrollStore
-4. Open the app and press Jailbreak button.
-Your device should userspace Reboot.
+4. Open the app and press the Jelbrek button.
+Your device should userspace reboot, and you should be (not/semi) jailbroken!

 ## How was this done?